Transsexual: Sexual orientation

 Since the middle of the 20th century, homosexual transsexual and related terms were used to label individuals' sexual orientation based on their birth sex.
 Many sources criticize this choice of wording as confusing, "heterosexist", "archaic", and demeaning because it labels people by sex assigned at birth instead of their gender identity.
 Sexologist John Bancroft also recently expressed regret for having used this terminology, which was standard when he used it, to refer to transsexual women.
 He says that he now tries to choose his words more sensitively.
 Sexologist Charles Allen Moser is likewise critical of the terminology.
-Sociomedical scientist Rebecca Jordan-Young challenges researchers like Simon LeVay, J. Michael Bailey, and Martin Lalumiere, who she says "have completely failed to appreciate the implications of alternative ways of framing sexual orientation."
+Sociomedical scientist Rebecca Jordan-Young challenges researchers like Simon LeVay, J. Michael Bailey, and Martin Lalumiere, who she says "have completely failed to appreciate the implications of alternative ways of framing sexual orientation".

 The terms androphilia and gynephilia to describe a person's sexual orientation without reference to their gender identity were proposed and popularized by psychologist Ron Langevin in the 1980s.
 The similar specifiers attracted to men, attracted to women, attracted to both or attracted to neither were used in the DSM-IV.

 Many transsexual people choose the language of how they refer to their sexual orientation based on their gender identity, not their birth assigned sex.

 Surgical status

-Several terms are in common use, especially within the community itself relating to the surgical or operative status of someone who is transsexual, depending on whether they have already had sex reassignment surgery (SRS), have not had SRS but still intend to, or do not intend to have SRS.
-They are, post-op, pre-op, and non-op, respectively.
+Several terms are in common use, especially within the community itself relating to the surgical or operative status of someone who is transsexual, depending on whether they have already had gender affirming surgery, have not had but still intend to, or do not intend to have surgery.
+A pre-operative ("pre-op") transsexual person is someone who intends to have SRS at some point, but has not yet had it.
+A post-operative ("post-op") transsexual person is someone who has had SRS.

-Pre-operative

-A pre-operative transsexual person, or simply pre-op for short, is someone who intends to have SRS at some point, but has not yet had it.

-Post-operative

-A post-operative transsexual person, or post-op for short, is someone who has had SRS.

-Non-operative

-A non-operative transsexual person, or non-op, is someone who has not had SRS, and does not intend to have it in the future.
+A non-operative ("non-op") transsexual person is someone who has not had SRS, and does not intend to have it in the future.
 There can be various reasons for this, from personal to financial.
 Having SRS is not a requirement of being transsexual.
 Evolutionary biologist and trans woman Julia Serano criticizes the societal preoccupation with SRS as phallocentric, objectifying of transsexuals, and an invasion of privacy.